 You said: Many of the caverns that were mined for brine in Preesall have collapsed, and so are totally unsafe for gas storage.

 Our response: Halite will not be using any old workings.
 The process of creating purpose built caverns will ensure the caverns are structurally sound.
 Modern purpose built caverns do not collapse.
 Design and construction of caverns must comply with the strict guidelines set by the Health & Safety Executive.

 You said: There is too much risk for the population within a few yards/miles of the proposed gas storage.

-Safety is paramount to Halite.
-We have undertaken a Risk Assessment which highlights that risk of fatality from the Project is less than one in 100 million per year.
-It also highlights that there is no risk of gas leaking from the caverns to outlying villages.
+Our response: Safety is paramount to Halite.
+As part of our proposals we undertook a Risk Assessment which highlighted that risk of fatality from the Project is less than one in 100 million per year.
+It also highlighted that there is no risk of gas leaking from the caverns to outlying villages.

-The UK guidelines around the construction of projects of this nature are stringent and every aspect of the constriction and operation of our Project would comply with Health and Safety Executive guidance and the Control of Major Hazards (COMAH) regulations.
+The UK guidelines around the construction of projects of this nature are stringent and every aspect of the construction and operation of our Project will comply with Health & Safety Executive guidance and the Control of Major Hazards (COMAH) regulations.

 Our response: The UK is now a major importer of gas.
 There is a growing need for flexibility in our natural gas supplies, particularly in cold snaps such as those experienced in recent winters which put pressure on supply in periods of peak demand.

 In addition, gas will play a crucial role as the UK increases its dependency on renewable energy as wind and solar energy are intermittent and unreliable.

 The recent announcement of the closure of Centrica’s Rough facility, which accounts for 70% of the UK’s domestic gas storage, further increases the need for the Preesall project.

 The need for nationally significant projects of the kind Halite is proposing at Preesall is recognised by the government in its designated National Policy Statement.